benjymous/annotations/sandman/sandman.02.md

 - #### Panel 3

-  I am not aware of any conflict between the Fates and Circe (a magician in the Odyssey, also a villain in Wonder Woman, and the main villainess in War of the Gods).
+  I am not aware of any conflict between the Fates and Circé (a magician in the Odyssey, also a villain in Wonder Woman, and the main villainess in War of the Gods).

 ### Page 21